ezekenneth/Search-Bar-List/README.md

 # Search-Bar-List

-# Awesome Search Bar Repositories

-A curated list of GitHub repositories related to implementing various types of search bars using HTML, CSS, JavaScript, React, and more.
+This Repository Contain list of classic search bars which is applicable to your project

 ## Table of Contents
 - [Basic Search Bars](#basic-search-bars)